Number 1-2-3; isn’t that just so neat and orderly and satisfying?

-And isn’t Scyther appropriately rough and gnarly?
+And isn’t Scyther just so rough and gnarly and aggressive?

 Scyther feels like she’s the “cool” Pokémon in the first generation for people who think Charizard is too much of a basic, obvious choice.
 Honestly, I see where they’re coming from; she’s both satisfyingly chunky and has sharp edges to her, being both solidly-built and lean enough to look like she could run circles around you.
 Plus, nearly her entire arms are blades, which smacks of a monster that the youths are gonna find totally radical.

-It helps that there’s definitely some dinosaur in her D.N.A. – bugs and mantises on their own are creepy-scary more often than intimidating-scary, so giving her a more raptor-like head really helps her image, and doesn’t even look a lick out of place.
+It helps that there’s definitely some dinosaur in her D.N.A. – bugs and mantises on their own are creepy-scary more often than intimidating-scary, so giving her a more raptor-like head really helps her image, and doesn’t look a lick out of place.
 It’s not even that far off-base, since the species name of the Japanese giant mantis (almost certainly what it’s most based on) uses the word for “green dragon”.
 Thumbs-up to Raptor Mantis.

 In the same vein of The Pokémon Company leaning into Mr. Mime‘s overseas reputation, I feel like they’ve become a little bit aware of Scyther as a counter-choice of “coolest Pokémon”.
 Its descriptions in the games have gone from “its movements are ninja-like” to “some call it a ninja” over the years, and recently made the note of “it’s very popular in Alola”.
-Alola being one of the regions based on the United States, that definitely feels like a dig at a certain ninja-flavored show being very popular among a U.S. demographic, especially since its supposed popularity isn’t reflected anywhere else in the dialogue or mechanics.
+Alola being one of the regions based on the United States, that definitely feels like a dig at a certain ninja-flavored show being very popular among U.S. demographics, especially since its supposed popularity isn’t reflected anywhere else in the dialogue or mechanics.
 Maybe I’m just reading into this too much, though.

 Granted, the rest of its Pokédex entries do read like a twelve-year-old describing their favorite anime character.
 It moves too blindingly fast to track!
 It can literally cut the air in two, and cleaves logs in a single wicked stroke!
 It looks like a ninja!
 It tears prey apart with scythes!